-Jeff Carter (b.
-1928) was born in Melbourne and educated at Melbourne High School.
+Jeff Carter (1928-2010) was born in Melbourne and educated at Melbourne High School.
 After he left school he went on the road with his typewriter and folding camera and worked as a bush worker and freelance photographer-journalist.
 In 1949 he settled in Sydney where he edited a magazine, Outdoors and Fishing, and wrote westerns.
 In 1954 he resumed work as an itinerant freelance journalist, with articles published in Walkabout, Pix, People, Women’s weekly, Bulletin, Wheels and other magazines.
 He also wrote many books on rural and outback Australia and produced the television series Wild country.
 In 1962 he and his wife bought a farm at Foxground on the New South Wales south coast.
 His first photography exhibition was held in 1991 and there have been several exhibitions since then.
 Carter has described himself as ‘the photographer of the poor and the unknown’.

 Among Carter’s many books are: